 Exceptions are to the west, where the Wonthaggi Bushland Reserve comprises Scrub and a small area of Woodland; to the southeast where Scrub is adjacent to Sharrock Road; and to the southwest where Scrub borders the existing industrial area.

-It has been proposed that land within the WNEPSP area adjacent to the Wonthaggi Bushland Reserve be used as sports grounds for a school outside the PSP.
+It has been proposed that land within the PSP area adjacent to the Wonthaggi Bushland Reserve be used as sports grounds for a school outside the PSP.
 This use is supported as the large low threat area of the sports grounds will buffer residential development to the east from the bushfire hazard.

 Excision of areas from the BPA

-It is likely that as development progresses, much of the land within the WNEPSP area will become eligible to be excised from the BPA.
+It is likely that as development progresses, much of the land within the PSP will become eligible to be excised from the BPA.
 DELWP review and excise areas from the BPA approximately every 6 months, particularly in growth areas where the hazard is removed as urban development occurs.

 Reliably low threat urban areas become eligible for excision if they satisfy state-wide hazard mapping criteria, including that they would need to be: